MelHabm/FunctionalMotifs/README.md

       combined tri-trophic foodchains (two tri-trophic chains that share the same top predator)

 Reactivity.jl
-    The code to a module that calculates the reactivity of a symmetric Jacobian and motifs of interest.
+    Calculates the reactivity of a symmetric Jacobian and motifs of interest.

 GeneralizedModel.jl
-    Code to generate Jacobian matrices of stable systems based on a Generalized Foodweb Model.
+    Generate Jacobian matrices of stable systems based on a Generalized Foodweb Model.

 ReactivityResults.jl
     Module for plotting the results.
 Includes all functions used to plot histograms that compare the probability density of the proportion of system reactivity that is explained by a single motif.